heades/heades.github.io/index.md

 #### Current Projects

-My current project is
+- Designing new tools for developers with vision impairments.
+- Designing new systems for remote coaching of athletic training: from novice to elite athletes.
-on <a href="https://granule-project.github.io/">The Granule Project</a> where I am studying graded logics, models, and type theories.
+- <a href="https://granule-project.github.io/">The Granule Project</a>
+  where I am studying graded logics, models, and type theories.

 #### Research interests